ESG Information Disclosure

 • GHG emissions consist with only CO2.

-• GHG emissions related to the electricity usage are calculated based on the basic emissions factors in the “Emissions factors for purchased electricity for each power company (for the use of greenhouse gas emission calculations by specified emitters)” (Ministry of the Environment and Ministry of Economy, Trade and Industry) for each fiscal year.
+• GHG emissions related to the electricity usage are calculated based on the basic emissions factors for each fiscal year until 2022 and the adjusted emissions factors from 2023 in the "Emissions factors for purchased electricity for each power company (for the use of greenhouse gas emission calculations by specified emitters)" (Ministry of the Environment and Ministry of Economy, Trade and Industry).

 GHG emissions other than those related to electricity are calculated based on the emissions factors in the “List of calculation methods and emission factors used in the Greenhouse Gas Emissions Calculation, Reporting and Publication System” (Ministry of the Environment).